We need to talk about Covid

 Children from Ark Burlington Danes Primary School, London, now able to learn from home thanks to our Remote Learning grant (image supplied by @ArkSchools)

 How we responded to covid-19

-The effects of COVID have been deep and far-reaching for everyone.
+The effects of COVID-19 have been deep and far-reaching for everyone.
 The Trust and in particular our grant giving and learning activities are no exception.

 Assessing the challenges faced by disadvantaged children and young people during the pandemic caused us to find new ways to help meet their immediate and long-term needs.
-Most recently, this was done through our Remote Learning Grant, where funds were re-directed to help address gaps in remote learning access.
+Most significantly, this was done through our Remote Learning Grant, where funds were re-directed to help address gaps in remote learning access.

 Details of the Remote Learning Grant and the Trust’s other activities during the pandemic can be found within our library of Case Studies.